Overv/MineAssemble/README.md

 (AWSD) are handled here.

 After that, the update function is called to move the player according to the current velocity.
-This velocity is controlled partly by the `handleInput` function and partly by checking the down state of the AWSD keys in this function.
+This velocity is controlled partly by the `handle_input` function and partly by checking the down state of the AWSD keys in this function.
 The Y velocity is decreased to simulate gravity.
 Then the next player position is determined by adding the velocity multiplied by delta time.